Penparcau F.C.

 For the 2021–22 season the club played in the tier 3 Ardal North East and finished in 9th position.
 After the end of the season the club announced they would be withdrawing from the league and for the 2022–23 season would play in the tier 4 Mid Wales Football League South Division.
 They cited the cost of match officials, as well as the travel expenses for players for away matches, as well as the requirement of a reserve team as their reasons for their departure.

+In 2025–26 they won the Aberystwyth League and confirmed a return to tier four.